> Table 61: Antidepressants and other non-hormone medications for menopausal symptoms

 This summary table contains detailed information about research studies.
-Summary tables offer an informative look at the science behind many breast cancer guidelines and recommendations.
-However, they should be viewed with some caution.
-In order to read and interpret research tables successfully, it is important to understand some key concepts.
+Summary tables are a useful way to look at the science behind many breast cancer guidelines and recommendations.
+However, to get the most out of the tables, it’s important to understand some key concepts.
 Learn how to read a research table.

-Selective serotonin reuptake inhibitors (SSRIs) antidepressants and non-SSRI antidepressants have been shown to decrease the frequency and strength of hot flashes, with few side effects.
-SSRI antidepressants include citalopram (Celexa), fluoxetine (Prozac), fluvoxamine (Luvox), paroxetine (Paxil) and sertraline (Zoloft).
-Some SSRIs can interfere with tamoxifen [2-3].
-If you are taking tamoxifen, talk to your health care provider before taking an SSRI.
+Introduction: Selective serotonin reuptake inhibitors (SSRIs) anti-depressants and non-SSRI anti-depressants have been shown to decrease the frequency and strength of hot flashes, with few side effects.

 Other non-hormone medications

-Learn more about alternatives to menopausal hormone therapy for the relief of menopausal symptoms.
+Learn more about treating menopausal symptoms.

 Learn about the strengths and weaknesses of different types of studies.